Liam Payne: Personal life

 Liam Payne started dating Danielle Peazer, a dancer on The X Factor, in 2010; he was 17 and she was 22.
 The couple broke up in 2013.
 From 2013 to 2015, he dated childhood friend Sophia Smith.
 In late 2015, he started dating singer Cheryl, whom he first met when he was 14 years old at his first X Factor audition, where she was a judge.
 The pair would meet again when Payne reapplied for the show at 16, where 26-year-old Cheryl was again a judge.
-They had one son who was born on 22 March 2017.
-Their relationship ended in 2018.
+They had one son, who was born on 22 March 2017.
+Their relationship ended in 2018, but the two remained close; they jointly stated on social media that they "still have so much love for each other as a family."

 Payne began dating model Maya Henry in 2019; they became engaged in August 2020.
 By June 2021, Payne and Henry had separated.
 The couple reunited that year and were again engaged.
 In May 2022, the couple ended their engagement for a second time.
-From October 2022 until his death on 16 October 2024, he had been in a relationship with influencer Kate Cassidy.
+From October 2022 until his death, he had been in a relationship with influencer Kate Cassidy.

 Payne's net worth was estimated at £47 million in 2020.
 Payne owned homes in Malibu, California, and Surrey, but listed them for sale in early 2020 and 2021, respectively.
 In 2020, he moved to Chalfont St Giles, Buckinghamshire to be near his son, having previously lived with Cheryl in nearby Chalfont St Peter.
+Following Payne's death, his estate was valued at a net worth of $29,007,998.
+Court documents confirmed in 2026 that Cheryl and Richard Bray were appointed administrators, with the entire estate held in a trust for Payne's son.
+Payne died without leaving a will.

 Payne was a supporter of the football team West Bromwich Albion.